Arquisoft/viade_es2c/README.md

 ```

 ### Use the gh-pages version
-The easiest way to try Viade is to go to this link.
+The easiest way to try Viade is to go to this link [https://arquisoft.github.io/viade_es2c/](https://arquisoft.github.io/viade_es2c/).
 It shows the master branch version of Viade and you wont need to download anything